11 Tips To Train Your Hair To Be Less Greasy (All Hair Types)

 5. Limit Hair Product Usage

-Try not to use hair styling products.
+If you want to know how to get healthy hair, there are many ways.
+One of the most crucial steps is to reduce the usage of hair styling products.
+This simple change can have a significant impact on the health of your hair.
 Hairsprays, mousses, serums, and other styling products may cause buildup and greasiness.
 You may use just one styling product to manage flyaways and frizz.
 Also, avoid touching your hair frequently, as your hands can hair oils on them and can be left on hair.

 A study was conducted on 33,947 participants to understand the effect of the use of hair straighteners and the increased risk of uterine cancer.
 The hazard ratio of participants who never used straighteners or used them less than 4 times a year was 1.20 as compared to 2.55 for those who used it more than 4 times a year.